-- If the process temperature displayed seems grossly in error, consult the following problem: 'The display flashes "Eukeout" and an incorrect process temperature'. - Normally, the cutout disconnects power to the heater when the bath temperature exceeds the cutout set-point causing the temperature to drop back down to a safe value.
+- Normally, the cutout disconnects power to the heater when the bath temperature exceeds the cutout set-point causing the temperature to drop back down to a safe value.
 If the cutout mode is set to "AUTO", the heater switches back on when the temperature drops.
-If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cutout is manually reset by the operator, see Section 8.8, Cutout.
-Check that the cutout set-point is adjusted to 10 or 20°C above the maximum bath operating temperature and that the cutout mode is set as desired. - If the cutout activates when the bath temperature is well below the cutout set-point or the cutout does not reset when the bath temperature drops and it is manually reset, then the cutout circuitry or the cutout thermocouple sensor may be faulty or disconnected.
-Contact an Authorized Service Center (see Section 1.4, on page 5) for assistance.
+If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cutout is manually reset by the operator, see Section 9.8, Cutout.
+Check that the cutout set-point is adjusted to 10 or 20 °C above the maximum bath operating temperature and that the cutout mode is set as desired. - If the cutout activates when the bath temperature is well below the cutout setpoint or the cutout does not reset when the bath temperature drops and it is manually re- set, then the cutout circuitry or the cutout thermocouple sensor may be faulty or disconnected.
+Contact an Authorized Service Center (see Section 1.3) for assistance.